Nikita Panin: Personal qualities

 Panin was one of the most learned, accomplished, and courteous Russians of his day.
 Catherine called him her encyclopedia.
 British ambassador John Hobart declared him to be the most amiable negotiator he had ever met.
-He was also of a most humane disposition and a friend of liberal institutions.
+He was also of a humane disposition and a friend of liberal institutions.
 As to his honesty and kindness of heart there were never two opinions.
 By nature a sybarite, he took care to have the best cook in the capital, and women had for him an irresistible attraction, though he never married.